1000 Dreams

 "1000 Dreams" is a song performed by French recording duo Miss Kittin & The Hacker, taken from their second studio album, Two.
 It was released in April 2009, as the album's second single by Nobody's Bizzness.
 "1000 Dreams" became a minor hit in Belgium, where it reached top-twenty on the Flanders Ultratip chart.
 The song was used to open the 2009-2010 Fall/Winter Dior haute couture collection.

 Composition

 "1000 Dreams" is credited as a Europop song and is influenced by Depeche Mode, Kraftwerk, Robyn, and Tracey Thorn.
 The Kraftwerk influences are prominent in the riffs of the song.

 Critical reception

 Eric Henderson of Slant Magazine gave a critical view of the album Two, yet praised the song, commenting, "Miss Kittin floats on the clouds of '1000 Dreams,' firm in her belief that indulging in myriad rewardless sensations will ultimately prove its own reward."

 Chris Todd from Clash placed "1000 Dreams" at number two on the Top 20 Songs of 2009.

-Music video

-The music video was directed by Régis Brochier of 7th floor Productions in January 2009.